blablalf/tet-rust_public/README.md

-# Tetrust: a crash course to Rust
+# Tetrust: Tetris in Rust

 ## Rationale